ConstructionPlacements

 Building a portfolio involves distributing your investment amongst asset classes like equity, debt, and cash.
 It is known as asset allocation.
 However, equity is the best tax-efficient and inflation-countering vehicle.
 However, putting all your money into inequity isn’t a prudent move.

-It would help if you diversified the sums that are to be allocated in each asset class as per your investment goals.
+It would help if you diversified the sums to be allocated in each asset class per your investment goals.
 It is always wiser to be a long-term investor to accumulate a greater corpus.
 Your investment horizon would ideally be around 10-15 years.

-Start with identifying goals like buying a car or financial planning for retirement.
-Categorize those goals into short-term and long-term.
+Start by identifying goals like buying a car or financial planning for retirement.
+Then, categorize those goals into short-term and long-term.
 Goals that can be achieved within 1 to 3 years are essentially short-term.
 Goals that need a horizon of 3-5 years are called medium-term goals.

-Goals that require more than 5 years to achieve our long-term goals.
-Then identify your risk appetite, i.e., the degree to which you are comfortable with a fall in the value of your investments.
-If you can digest, say, a 20% fall in the value of investments, you are a high-risk seeker.
+Goals that require more than five years to achieve our long-term goals.
+Then, identify your risk appetite, i.e., the degree to which you are comfortable with a fall in the value of your investments.
+If you can digest, say, a 20% fall in the value of assets, you are a high-risk seeker.

-Else, categorize yourself as a risk-averse person.
-After identifying your goals and risk appetite, you can conveniently select the investment haven.
+Otherwise, categorize yourself as a risk-averse person.
+You can conveniently select the investment haven after identifying your goals and risk appetite.
 A risk-seeker may go for a diversified equity fund.
-Conversely, a risk-averse short-term investor may go to a liquid fund or a balanced fund.
+Conversely, a risk-averse short-term investor may go to a liquid or balanced fund.

-Mutual funds have come up as the most versatile investment haven.
-You can start a Systematic Investment Plan (SIP) at a nominal sum of Rs 500.
-Under SIP, a fixed amount gets deducted from your saving and is invested in a mutual fund scheme of your choice.
+Mutual funds have emerged as the most versatile investment haven.
+For a nominal sum of Rs 500, you can start a systematic investment plan (SIP).
+Under SIP, a fixed amount is deducted from your savings and invested in a mutual fund scheme of your choice.

 John Academy